SEC raises concerns about Valeant's use of "Non-GAAP" measures

 Non-GAAP measures are metrics that don’t comply with generally accepted accounting principles, or GAAP, the standard set of accounting rules in the United States.

-Typically, they exclude non-cash and non-recurring items from a company’s results and are designed to present a truer reflection of performance.
+Typically, they exclude non-cash and non-recurring items from a company’s results and is designed to present a truer reflection of performance.

 This correspondence, which demonstrates the SEC’s lack of comfort with Valeant’s reporting, could add gravity to the multiple investigations the company is currently embroiled in, Wells Fargo’s David Maris said, cutting his target price to a range of $25-$30 from $27-$31.